leonseemann/LoremPicsumDownloader/README.md

 # (Python 3) LoremPicsumDownloader
 Downloads an amount of Pictures

-Put the program into a folder where you want to download the wallpapers, then enter the URL and a number.
+Put the program into a folder where you want to download the wallpapers, then enter the URL, name and a amount of wallpapers.

-Clear function only works on Windows!

 # Exaple URLs